zveronline/docker-sopds/README.md

 # Create superuser

 By default the superuser will be created with default name "admin" and password "admin".
-Bu you can change it via appropriate variables:
+But you can change it via appropriate variables:
 ```bash
 docker run --name sopds -d \
    --volume /path/to/library:/library:ro \